Want to get on ODSP but don't know how?

 .
 Overview

-It has been my practice for years to file an appeal with the Tribunal simultaneously with sending a Request for Internal Review to the administrator.
+It has been my practice for years to file an appeal with the Tribunal simultaneously with sending a Request for Internal Review (IR) to the administrator.
 IRs rarely result in reversals and this practice get things moving faster.
 In the case of a (rare) successful IR reversal the appeal can always be withdrawn by a simple letter requesting that.

 .
 Timeline Extensions

-The Act allows for the time for filing an appeal to be extended BY THE TRIBUNAL if there are "apparent grounds for appeal" and "reasonable grounds for applying for the extension" [Act s.28(2)].
+The Act allows for the time for filing an appeal to be extended by the Tribunal if there are "apparent grounds for appeal" and "reasonable grounds for applying for the extension" [Act s.28(2)].

 This extension need not be obtained before filing a Notice of Appeal, so you should go ahead and file a late appeal.
 Lateness of an appeal is only a (usually minor) preliminary issue to be argued before the SBT once you get there.

-I have seen SBT members, aware of a late filing, disregard it as an issue where the administrator fails to raise it in objection in their written submissions at the hearing.
+I have seen SBT members, aware of a late filing, disregard it as an issue where the administrator fails to raise it as an objection in their written submissions at the hearing.
 Lateness therefore is not generally viewed as "jurisdictional" (ie. barring the Tribunal from considering the matter even if not raised by a party), but only as a "defence" which must be actively raised by a party to be considered.
 This is a position consistent with that taken towards limitation periods in general civil litigation.

 .
 Ultimate One-Year Deadline